Vegetarian Stuffed Portobello Mushrooms

 - Spread panko mixture evenly over cheese filling.

-- Storage & Reheating Suggestions: Refrigerate leftovers up to three days, tightly wrapped.
+- Storage & Reheating Tips: Refrigerate leftovers up to three days, tightly wrapped.
 To reheat, put the mushrooms on a baking sheet and into a preheated oven (400°F) for ten minutes or until heated through.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.